chapter 01

 "That no matter what happened he would always love me, not as a promise but an understanding of what life was and how life lived in me."

-"When I am finished school, I will move to Cairo or any where else."
+“When I am finished school, I will move to Cairo or anywhere else to be with him.”

 "You can forget about that, Mary Helene, the boy is a trouble maker and doesn't understand his place.
 When he does, it will be too late."